Sariful017/test1/README.md

-This is Vidstack react tailwind css with next.js Dynamic video player.
+This is Vidstack react tailwind css and icon using lucide with next.js Dynamic customized video player.

 ## Getting Started